MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-enable-guest-management.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

 This article describes how to enable guest management after migration for Arc virtual machines (VMs) running on Azure Stack HCI, version 23H2.

-For more information covering additional scenarios, see [Manage Arc VMs on Azure Stack HCI](../manage/manage-arc-virtual-machines.md).
+For more information on other scenarios, see [Manage Arc VMs on Azure Stack HCI](../manage/manage-arc-virtual-machines.md).

 The output properties may vary depending on whether VMs were migrated or not.